under-view/libcando/docs/sock-tcp.rst

 		* - sock_fd
 		  - Socket file descriptor to receive data from.
 		* - data
-		  - | Pointer to data to store data received from a socket.
+		  - | Pointer to buffer to store data received from a socket.
 		* - size
 		  - | Size of data to receive from a socket.
 		* - sock_info